Steel. One word, one metal that drives America’s economy. But, what is steel?

 However, different types of steel contain different percentages of each element.
 Some of the most common other elements are nickel, molybdenum, manganese, titanium, boron, cobalt, and vanadium.
 Adding these different elements to a steel alloy changes its material properties.
 For instance, the famous “stainless steel” is a steel alloy that contains chromium.

-If you mix carbon and iron at extremely hot temperatures (above 2600°F) you make the most basic steel.
+The most basic steel is made by mixing mix carbon and iron at extremely hot temperatures (above 2600°F).

 Another way to make steel is by melting scrap.
 The steelmaker adds elements to get a specific alloy, then the scrap is heated and cooled to the temperatures needed for the necessary chemical processes.